 The City of West Des Moines wanted the creek crossing to be aesthetically pleasing and harmonize with other creek and river crossings in the area.
 With that in mind, we developed a custom aluminum railing design for the Stagecoach Drive bridge and other local bridges, including the new Grand Prairie Parkway bridges over Sugar Creek and the Raccoon River.
 Custom bridge monuments were also designed and constructed for each corner of the new bridge design, creating a sense of place.
 Monuments on the north side of the bridge are within the future widened roadway’s footprint, so our structural engineers designed them to be mobile for future relocation.

 Monuments will also be built at other local bridge locations to tie the bridge crossings together and help the traveling public feel connected to the environment around them.
 The monument on the right side of the bridge approach contains the West Des Moines logo and the name of the waterway running underneath.

 The bridge, monuments, and stream mitigation at Brookview Park were constructed during the 2017 construction season.
 As the lead consultant, our responsibilities included the design, permitting, and construction oversight for the project.
 In addition to overall project management, the range of services provided included topographic survey, wetland delineation, hydrologic and hydraulic modeling, 404 permitting, roadway design, acquisition plats, and construction administration and observation.
-In addition, Shuck-Britson, our subsidiary, provided the structural bridge design services.
+In addition, Shuck-Britson, our structural engineering subsidiary, provided the structural bridge design services.